Mrityunjay243/dollar_bot/README.md

 <hr>

-## Why should you use MyDollar Bot?
+## Why should you use Expense Management Bot?

 Dollar Bot is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
 With simple commands, this bot allows you to: